professor9999/Yelpcamp/README.md

 # Imagix
-Variety of freelance photographs that can be seen and reviewed by public
+Variety of campsites that can be visited and reviewed by public

 ## Installation